Multivector Contractions Revisited, Part I: Introduction

 \section{Introduction}

-In essence, contractions or interior products of multivectors date back to Grassmann \cite{Grassmann1995}, and have since found applications in many areas, from Differential Geometry \cite{Abraham1993,Sternberg1964} \SELF{YvonneChoquetBruhat1991} and Physics \cite{Oziewicz1986} to Computer Science \cite{Dorst2007}.
-But many still see them as somewhat obscure operations.
+Contractions, interior products or inner derivatives of multivectors or forms date back, in essence, to Grassmann \cite{Grassmann1995}, and have since been used in Differential Geometry \cite{Abraham1988,Gallier2020}, Physics \cite{Hestenes2005,Oziewicz1986}, Computer Science \cite{BayroCorrochano2018,Dorst2007}, etc. Still, they are often seen as somewhat obscure operations.

-A difficulty is the various kinds of contraction (left, right, with vectors, multivectors, forms, etc.), some quite abstract \cite{Bourbaki1998}.
-Contraction by vectors is prevalent, even when multivectors could be of great use \cite{Winitzki2010}.
-Contraction between multivectors is simpler than with forms, but needs an inner product, and in Clifford Geometric Algebra (GA) \cite{Hestenes1984clifford} it often appears in a symmetrized version (Hestenes inner product) with worse properties.
+A difficulty is the various kinds of contraction (left, right, for vectors, multivectors, forms, tensors), some very abstract \cite{Bourbaki1998}.
+Contraction by vectors is prevalent, even when multivectors could be of great use, as in \cite{Winitzki2010}.
+Contraction between multivectors is simpler than with forms, but needs an inner product.
+Hestenes inner product, of Clifford Geometric Algebra (GA) \cite{Dorst2007,Hestenes1984}, is a symmetrized contraction with worse properties.

-Also, contractions are often presented in ways that allow their computation, but obfuscate their simple nature as adjoints of exterior products.
-Differential geometers view the contraction or insertion of vector fields on differential forms as an antiderivation linked to exterior and Lie derivatives \cite[p.207]{ChoquetBruhat1991}, making it seem more complicated than necessary.
+Also, contractions are often presented in ways that obfuscate their simple nature as adjoints of exterior products.
+For example, geometers view the contraction or insertion of vector fields on differential forms as an antiderivation linked to exterior and Lie derivatives (\cite[p.429]{Abraham1988}, \cite[p.207]{ChoquetBruhat1991}, \cite[p.35]{Kobayashi1996a}), \CITE{Lang, Diff.
+Riem.
+Mflds. p.137} making it seem more complicated than necessary.

 Different conventions are another source of confusion: notations vary, and non\-e\-quiv\-a\-lent definitions give contractions with distinct properties.
-Most authors present their favorite one without warning about the others, and there is little discussion in the literature about their differences.
+For example, \cite{Bourbaki1998,Browne2012,Dorst2007,Gallier2020,Hestenes1984,Marcus1975,Pavan2017,Reichardt1957,Rosen2019,Sternberg1964} \CITE{BayroCorrochano2018, Shaw1983} have each a different contraction.
+Most authors present their favorite one without warning about the others, and their differences are barely discussed in the literature. \Cref{sc:Appendix} fills this void, and those who are familiar with some contraction (including Hestenes product) may want to take a look at it first.

-This work reorganizes, simplifies and extends the theory of contractions and related subjects, with new results like: a higher-order graded Leibniz rule; an expansion via determinants; a full geometric characterization of blade contractions; triple products; relations between regressive products and angles; special decompositions, factorizations and `carvings' of multivectors; simplicity criteria involving generalized grades; supercommutators of multi-fermion creation and annihilation operators; etc.

-To achieve this, we use an improved multi-index formalism, concepts from \cite{Mandolesi_Grassmann,Mandolesi_Products}, like partial orthogonality and asymmetric angles, and ideas from GA, like involutions and outermorphisms.